Last Updated: 2/27/17

 Visiting the Jinhae Cherry Blossom Festival

 For once, we put our fates in someone else’s hands.
 I guess stepping onto a plane or train does the same but for Jinhae’s Cherry Blossom Festival, we’re hooking up with a local tour group to witness one of Korea’s 50 Beautiful Places to see.
-The main decision to join is a curiosity to see the man responsible in action.
-Pedro Kim of Lonely Korea has a great reputation for delivering solid travel experiences but also, getting back home from such a busy place might’ve proven troublesome.
-This is going to be a safe bet.
+We tagged along with Pedro Kim of Lonely Korea, thanks to his reputation fro delivering solid travel experiences.

 Normally we never take tours and to be frank, I don’t like them.
 Ok, not all but those groups whose sole motive is to storm upon tourist destinations throughout the world and fill them to the brim with people are generally unaware of anything; other than the location of the flag-bearing leader.
 THAT, to me, is the enemy of all things sane and right in this life.